G-MontaG/messaging-app/README.md

 ## Notes

-I didn't have enough time due to rule do not spent more than 2 hour on this project to cover everything with unit test.
-But to show you that I didn't forget about them I covered `threadsService.tsx`.
+I didn't cover the application with the unit tests due to limited time.
+But to show you that I didn't forget about them, I covered `threadsService.tsx`.